 Think of Karen "MØ" Andersen and you may well picture one of her smash hit videos.
 "Lean On", for instance, where the singer gyrates to a Bollywood/ house mashup.
 Or "Kamikaze" set in post-apocalyptic Ukraine.
 Yet, for all the Zeitgeist-y imagery what really made those songs so popular was really just simple youthful exuberance.
 "Forever Neverland" sounds like it should offer much of the same.
 Instead, it feels curiously grown-up.

 MØ, it would seem, has moved in from her recent incarnation as the singer of Diplo pop songs.
-Diplo - the producer responsible for both "Lean On" and "Kamikaze" - only appears, here, on one song, "Sun in Our Eyes", a sweet slice of Balearic electro-pop.
-Still, his influence isn't entirely absent.
-Rather MØ has absorbed some of the superstar DJ's mojo, and mixed it with some Danish quirkiness.
+Diplo - the producer responsible for both "Lean On" and "Kamikaze" - only appears, here, on one song: "Sun in Our Eyes", a sweet slice of Balearic electro-pop.
+Still, if the superstar DJ is largely absent, his influence remains, mixed in with some of Mø's Scandinavian quirkiness.

 The results feature some real nuggets.
 Top of the pile are "Mercy" and "Blur" both of which hark back to MØ's indie roots.
 The former is a particular gem - a slow-burning torch song that finds the singer at the peak of her vocal prowess.
 The elasticity of her voice, and her dynamic range is on a par with technical mistresses like Sia and Adele.
 "Blur" is much grungier with Graham Coxon-style acoustic guitars, and a languid melody.